joelvaneenwyk/dotfiles/README.md

 1. Clone the repo from your home directory:
       > `git -C "$HOME" clone --recursive https://github.com/joelvaneenwyk/dotfiles.git`
-2. Enter the `dotfiles` directory and then follow per platform instructions below.
+2. Enter the `dotfiles` directory and then run `init`
 3. To setup commit signing, download and install [Gpg4win - Kleopatra](https://www.gpg4win.org/index.html)
       - Import Secret Key from secure location e.g. `{cloud}\Documents\Keys`

+NOTE: The PowerShell setup steps can fail if you have your PowerShell modules and settings stored in OneDrive or some other cloud provider.
+Please follow steps to migrate to local path, e.g. [How to prevent Powershell Modules being installed into OneDrive - Stack Overflow](https://stackoverflow.com/a/67531193)

 ### macOS